Why is specialty coffee more expensive? Here's the real reason

 ✅ A more responsible coffee industry

-In the end, it comes down to About what you prioritize.
-Do you want coffee that is just cheap, or do you want coffee that tastes fantastic and makes the world a little better?
+Ultimately, it's about About What you prioritize.
+Do you want a coffee that's just cheap, or do you want a coffee that tastes amazing and makes the world a little better?

 Conclusion: Specialty coffee is an investment in quality and sustainability

-Yes, specialty coffee costs more – but that is because it is produced in a way that is more fair, more sustainable, and more flavorful.
+Yes, specialty coffee costs more – but that's because it's produced in a way that's fairer, more sustainable, and more flavorful.

-About if you are a coffee drinker who values taste and responsibility, specialty coffee is worth every penny.
-So next time you are comparing prices on coffee – think not only about what it costs in money, but also what it costs for the planet and the people behind each cup.
+About If you're a coffee drinker who values taste and responsibility, specialty coffee is worth every penny.
+So the next time you're comparing prices on coffee – think not just about what it costs in money, but also about what it costs the planet and the people behind each cup.

 What do you think?
 Is specialty coffee worth the price?